EugeneL97/Nutrition-Plan/README.md

 ## What is this?

-The Nutrition Plan is an innovative web application that automates meal planning based on individual lifestyles and preferences.
+The Nutrition Plan is an innovative web application that automates meal planning based on individual goals and preferences.
 As a fitness enthusiast and bodybuilder, I recognized the need for personalized nutrition plans that go beyond the typical "chicken, broccoli, and rice" meals.
 A tailored diet is crucial for adherence and ultimately, weight loss and fitness success.

 ## Why does this exist?

 My goal with this project is to challenge myself as a solo developer and further develop my skills in software engineering, while applying my knowledge in nutrition and kinesiology.
-The Nutrition Plan offers a wide range of diet plans, catering to individuals seeking general health to athletes looking to optimize their performance in their respective sports.
+The Nutrition Plan offers personalized diet plans, catering to individuals seeking general health to athletes looking to optimize their performance in their respective sports.

-The key insight is that **different lifestyles have completely different nutrition needs**:
+The key insight is that **bodybuilders have specific nutrition needs**:

-- **Bodybuilders** need high protein, strict timing, and supplement integration
-- **Casual gym goers** want balanced nutrition with moderate protein and flexible timing
-- **Busy professionals** need quick meals, workplace options, and time-efficient prep
-- **Average people** want simple, sustainable approaches focused on weight management
+- **High protein requirements** (1.2-1.5g per lb bodyweight)
+- **Strict meal timing** for optimal muscle growth
+- **Detailed macro tracking** for contest preparation
+- **Supplement integration** for enhanced results
+- **Contest prep cycles** with specific nutritional phases

 Traditional nutrition apps treat everyone the same.
-This app recognizes that a bodybuilder preparing for a contest has vastly different needs than a busy professional trying to eat healthy at work.
+This app recognizes that a bodybuilder preparing for a contest has vastly different needs than someone just trying to eat healthy.

 ## How it works

 The app uses AI-powered meal generation to create personalized nutrition plans based on:
-- **Lifestyle type** (bodybuilder, casual gym goer, busy professional, average joe)
 - **Fitness goals** (weight loss, muscle gain, maintenance, energy boost)
 - **Dietary restrictions** (vegetarian, gluten-free, etc.)
 - **Nutrition targets** (calories, protein, carbs, fat)

-Each lifestyle has specific meal patterns, timing considerations, and nutritional priorities that make the generated plans realistic and useful.
+The system is optimized for bodybuilder nutrition patterns, with specific meal timing, high protein requirements, and supplement integration that make the generated plans realistic and useful.

 ## Project Structure